wbx1727031/DMF/README.md

-**DMF: A Data-Driven Ground Filtering Algorithm for Airborne Point Clouds**
+**DMF: A data-driven morphological filtering algorithm for digital terrain model generation from airborne LiDAR data**

 Ground Filtering algorithms (GFs) are widely applied in point cloud processing for digital terrain model (DTM) generation.
 To enhance the accuracy and robustness of ground filtering for airborne point clouds, we propose a Data-Driven Morphological Filtering (DMF) algorithm.